aredn/documentation/arednGettingStarted/node_status.rst

 Local Devices
   This section displays any devices that are directly connected to your node.
 This includes devices that are connected to your node's :abbr:`LAN (Local Area Network)` via Ethernet cable (such as :abbr:`VoIP (Voice over IP)` phones, IP cameras, or service computers).
 Be aware that DHCP devices with *Do Not Propagate* checked will not be displayed under the *Local Devices* section.

-Basic Link Quality Metrics
+  .. admonition:: Basic Link Quality Metrics

     Several link quality statistics can be displayed for different types of connections that are mentioned below.
 Before introducing those link types, here is a brief explanation of the link quality metrics that may be displayed.

     - ``lq`` or Link Quality is your node's view of the percent of `OLSR (Optimized Link State Routing protocol) <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ packets received from the neighbor node.
 These packets exchange mesh routing and advertised services information, and they include a sequence number that is used to identify missing packets.
 For example, if 7 of 10 packets sent by the neighbor were received, then the probability for a successful packet transmission from this neighbor is 7/10 = 0.7 = 70%.

     - ``nlq`` or Neighbor Link Quality is the neighbor node's view of the percent of :abbr:`OLSR (Optimized Link State Routing protocol)` packets received from your node.

     - ``snr`` or Signal-to-Noise Ratio is expressed in decibels (dB).
 This metric only applies to RF links and represents the level of signal which is detected above the noise floor. *SNR* is shown for both sides of the radio link (:abbr:`snr (signal to noise ratio)` and :abbr:`n snr (neighbor signal to noise ratio)`).

     - ``errors`` is calculated as the moving average of (total sent packets) divided by (total sent packets plus retransmissions) and expressed as a percent.
 For example, if the node had to send every packet twice for it to be successfully received, the error rate would be 50%.
 An additional penalty is subtracted if the neighbor node is unpingable.

     - ``mbps`` is a rolling average of the data rate achieved across any radio (RF) link.
 This column may show zero if the data being transmitted between these nodes is not sufficient for the metric to be calculated.

     - ``dist`` is the line of sight distance between your node and the remote node, calculated from the GPS coordinates if they are entered for both nodes.

 Local Nodes
   This section displays any local :abbr:`DtD (Device to Device)` nodes that are directly connected to your node, typically via Ethernet cable.
 If you hover the cursor over the node name, a popup will appear showing the relative link quality of the connection to that node.
 Clicking the node name will navigate to that node's status page.
 For *Local Nodes* the snr, nsnr, mbps, and distance columns will always be blank.